Updated on November 26, 2020

 If your medical on your abilities file is not up to date or if you have been self-accommodating without medical on your file, you need to immediately contact your doctor to discuss whether your doctor needs to provide medical with restrictions on your ability to work.

 12. Can the Employer change my on-call schedule?

 Article 9 for On Call and Call Back remains in effect under an emergency.

 The on call duty roster shall be posted 12 weeks in advance.
 Changes can be made under Article 9.02(a)(ii).
 The Employer can change the on call duty roster with 14 days’ notice.
 If 14 days’ notice is not given, the employee shall be paid 2X the on-call rate for all hours in the first period of on-call affected by the change.

-The Employer shall reimburse Employees for all reasonable, necessary and substantiated additional accommodation and transportation costs for traveling between sites including parking if not otherwise provided (Article 44.05(e) of the Collective Agreement and the Memorandum of Agreement).
+The Employer shall reimburse Employees for all reasonable, necessary and substantiated additional accommodation and transportation costs for traveling between sites including parking if not otherwise provided (Article 44.05(e) of the Collective Agreement).